ncatlab/nlab-content/pages/5/4/6/4/4645/content.md

   (g,h) : \Lambda^2[2] \to K
 $$

-two such 1-morphisms in $K$, then if $g$ had an inverse $g^{-1}$ we could use the above compostion operation to compose that with $h$ and thereby find a morphism $f$ connecting the sources of $h$ and $g$.
-This being the case is evidently equivalent to the existence of diagrams of morphisms of simplicial sets
+two such 1-morphisms in $K$, then if $g$ had an inverse $g^{-1}$ we could use the above composition operation to compose that with $h$ and thereby find a morphism $f$ connecting the sources of $h$ and $g$.
+This being the case is evidently equivalent to the existence of diagrams of morphisms of simplicial sets of the form

 $$
   \array{